knorrie/python-oinkwall/README.md

                 60  IN    TXT    "2001:db8:77:2::/120"

 If I would use s="\_net.example.knorrie.org" in a rule, oinkwall will lookup the TXT records and resolve it to 192.0.2.0/24, 2001:db8:1998::/120 and 2001:db8:42:99::/64 for you.
 The IPv4 range will end up in the IPv4 firewall, and the IPv6 ranges will end up in the IPv6 firewall.

+## Help!!

+It's quite probable you just arrived at this page, because you were desperately searching for a tool or programming library that just provides all the funtionality and flexibility that this library does provide you.
+But...
+After ending up at the bottom of this page, you think the documentation you just scanned does not really help you that much, because it's TL;DR or just missing the exact thing you needed.
+In that case, just help me improve it!
+Email me at hans@knorrie.org with your questions, or talk to me on IRC.
+I'm Knorrie on IRCnet, OFTC and Freenode.